1LaoWangYinCang/7M-sports/README.md

-# XingFuJiaCaiPu
+# Tao coupons

-XingFuJiaCaiPu is an app for teaching people how to cook and share cooking experience.
-The recipes we provide are all nutritious and healthy food, which you can learn with confidence.
-Our app is dedicated to promoting cooking skills so that people can make their own delicious dishes in daily life.
+Tao coupons is a money-saving shopping mall, we launch a variety of products with coupons, coupons more affordable to save money.
+It's cheaper to get coupons for the same items on our app.

+Our app is convenient for people to buy the best quality goods at the most favorable price in their daily life.

-Our app showcases a full range of recipes, including home-cooked dishes, delicious desserts, staple food pastry and specialty snacks.
-You can learn all kinds of delicious food on our app.
-It is a happy and wonderful thing to cook a delicious meal for your family.
+Our app showcases a full range of goods, including delicious cakes, tea, bedding, fitness equipment, household utensils and other goods and daily necessities.
+These complete categories of goods can meet the user's selection and procurement.

+Our app gives a detailed introduction to each product, so that you can have a full understanding of these products, find the products you like, and make it convenient for you to buy and place an order.
+When you place an order, you can get coupons to make shopping more economical

-Our app categorizes these recipes in great detail so that users can quickly find what they want to cook.
+Our app makes a very detailed classification of these goods, which helps users quickly find the goods they want to buy.

-Our app shows a very detailed cooking process, with pictures and text, so that you can easily master cooking skills.

-Our app also has the function of recipe collection.
-You can add your favorite cooking tutorials to the list of favorites, which is convenient for you to check and learn next time you cook.
+Our app also has the function of goods collection, you can collect the goods you like to the list of favorites, convenient for you to browse and order.

-Learn delicious dishes have a happy home!
+Finding coupons makes shopping cheaper and more affordable.

-If you have any questions, please contact us as follows : khx19940105@icloud.com
+If you have any questions, please contact us as follows :di521logi@sina.com